UN chief calls convoy attackers in Syria 'cowards'

 Barrel bombs are commonly used by the regime, while rebel and militant groups are not known to have the capacity for air power.

+The official also said it appears reports from the ground are accurate that there were at least two waves of airstrikes.
+Trucks inside the compound, as well as those outside on the road were hit.

+The Obama administration has not yet fully decided how much of the information regarding the Russians it wants to reveal.
+The feeling by officials is if it says too much, it will reveal sensitive military intelligence capabilities to the Russians.

-But Syria and Russia strongly denied their forces were behind the attack.
-Tass, the Russian state news agency, quoted the Defense Ministry spokesman as saying the convoy had been followed by a "terrorists' pickup truck carrying a large-caliber mortar."
+But Tass, the Russian state news agency, quoted the Defense Ministry spokesman as saying the convoy had been followed by a "terrorists' pickup truck carrying a large-caliber mortar."

+Russian Defense Ministry Spokesman Igor Konashenkov said that "analysis of video records from drones of yesterday's movement of the humanitarian convoy across Aleppo's territories controlled by militants has revealed new details."

 The Syrian Coalition, the principal opposition, blames "Russian and the Assad regime's jet fighters' and said it holds "Russia fully and directly responsible for this heinous crime.